 1) A Dog’s Nose Naturally Gets Dry During Sleep

-“A dog’s nose may be dry after sleeping, partly due to the drop in body temperature, and partly because he has not been licking it while he was asleep.”
+When your dog first wakes up in the morning you may notice his nose is dryer.
+According to PetCoach, there are two main reasons for this: “A dog’s nose may be dry after sleeping, partly due to the drop in body temperature, and partly because he has not been licking it while he was asleep.”

-2) Your Pup is Dehydrated
+3) Your Pup is Dehydrated

 If your dog isn’t drinking enough water throughout the day, his nose can become dry.
 So make sure your pup’s drinking bowl is always filled with fresh water.

-3) Old Age
+4) Old Age

 When It’s Time To See a Vet